Court blocks Idaho law restricting trans students' restroom use

 Aug 11 (Reuters) - A federal judge temporarily blocked an Idaho law requiring public school students to use the restroom corresponding to their assigned sex at birth, in a lawsuit brought by the family of a transgender middle school student.

-U.S. District Judge David Nye said his temporary restraining order Thursday did not weigh on the merits of the case, but said that preserving the status quo until he could fully consider it was "the most fitting approach at the current juncture."
+U.S. District Judge David Nye said his temporary restraining order Thursday did not weigh on the merits of the case, but said preserving the status quo at least until he could consider it more fully at a Sept.
+13 hearing was "the most fitting approach at the current juncture."

 "The court's ruling will be a relief for transgender students in Idaho, who are entitled to basic dignity, safety, and respect at school," Peter Renn of Lambda Legal, a lawyer for the plaintiffs, said in a statement.

-The office of Idaho Attorney General Raul Labrador did not immediately respond to a request for comment.
+The office of Idaho Attorney General Raul Labrador said in a statement it looked forward to making its case at the upcoming hearing.

 Idaho's bathroom bill allows students to sue schools for $5,000 if they encounter a transgender student in a bathroom the law forbids.
 That effectively puts a "bounty" on transgender students and encourages others to search them out, the lawsuit said.